dccc-rg/dccc-rg.github.io/README.md

 Affiliated Organization:  School of Design, Southern University of Science and Technology

-## IRB Review
+## Informed Consent

 Our study was approved by the Institutional Review Board (IRB) on December 29, 2022, and the Reference No. is 2022GPES255.
+You can view the consent form here: [Otome games consent form.docx](https://github.com/dccc-rg/dccc-rg.github.io/files/6210114/Consent.Form.985.Fives.25.03.2021.pdf)

 ---